ElektraInitiative/libelektra/src/bindings/io/uv/README.md

 ### ElektraIoInterface * elektraIoUvNew (uv_loop_t * loop)

-Create and initialize a new IO binding.
+Create and initialize a new I/O binding.

 *Parameters*

-- loop Loop to use for IO operations
+- loop Loop to use for I/O operations

 *Returns*

-Populated IO interface
+Populated I/O interface

 ## Example